aroig/cookiecutter-latex-paper/README.md

 LaTeX Cookiecutter
 ==================

-A base LaTeX cookiecutter.
+A LaTeX cookiecutter for papers.

 ## Overview

-A [cookiecutter](https://github.com/audreyr/cookiecutter) templates for latex projects.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) templates for latex papers.

 ## Requirements